We Rise, We Vote

 A campaign by young people for young people, to encourage voter participation in the 2018 midterms

 This peer-to-peer campaign launches with a video from Earth Guardians Youth Director Xiuhtezcatl Martinez speaking out about the critical nature of these elections on the future of our planet.
-Following that, other youth leaders and celebs will share their own videos and memes about why it is so important for everyone - and especially the youth - to get out and #RockTheVote.
+Young voters, youth leaders and celebs are invited to share their own videos and memes about why it is so important for everyone - and especially the youth - to get out and #RockTheVote.

 Why Your Vote Matters